Calls blur on the element.

 You can find all the supported roles here.
 ARIA guidelines

-do not recommend duplicating implicit roles and attributes by setting role
+do not recommend duplicating implicit roles and attributes by setting role and/or aria-* attributes to

 default values.